-The following applies to employees enrolled in the Flexible Benefits Program.
-The mid-year change in your plan selections must be because of, and consistent with, the reason for the change.
+The change in your plan selections must be because of, and consistent with, the reason for the change.
 Consistency is met if the election change affects eligibility for coverage under the plan.
 The election change must be on account of and correspond with the event.
 In some cases, the IRS requires that the change be retroactive to the pay period in which you became eligible to make the change.